StewartalsopIII/image_prompt_generation/LLM_learnings.md

    * "When testing image operations, use real image data bytes instead of mock objects"
    * "Always validate images before saving to prevent corruption"
    * "Check disk space before file operations to prevent failed writes"
+   * "Silent failures in file operations (mv command) can lead to lost changes - always verify file content after moves"
+   * "Using WriteIfEmpty followed by mv can fail silently - use FileEdit for updates to existing files"
+   * "Git commits should be verified by checking file content in the repo, not just assuming silent commands succeeded"

 ## 5. Validation Lessons
 * Note effective validation strategies and steps